CelloCorgi/FSE2021_To_Read_or_to_Rotate/README.md

 ## Overview

 This repository contains the replication materials for the paper To Read or To Rotate?
-Comparing the Effects of Technical Reading Training and Spatial Skills Training on Novice Programming Ability as accepted at FSE 2021.
+Comparing the Effects of Technical Reading Training and Spatial Skills Training on Novice Programming Ability as accepted at [ESEC/FSE 2021](https://2021.esec-fse.org/).

 ## Paper Abstract: